parse-community/docs/_includes/parse-server/file-adapters.md

 Be sure not to lose your key or change it after encrypting files.

-### Enabling encryption on a server that already has unencrypted files (available in parse-server-fs-adapter 1.1.0+)
+### Enabling encryption on a server that already has unencrypted files
 When this is the case, it is recommended to start up a development parse-server (or a separate process from your main process) that has the same configuration as your production server.
 On the development server, initialize the file adapter as above with the new key and do the following after initialization in your `index.js`:

 ```javascript